NEETPGAI

 Important nuance: Some branches blur this divide.
 Radiology is classified as clinical but involves minimal direct patient interaction.
 Pathology is non-clinical but surgical pathologists provide intraoperative frozen section reports that directly influence surgical decisions.
 Choose based on the actual daily work, not the classification label.

-Test yourself on this topic — practice 10 free MCQs with AI explanations.
+Test yourself on this topic — practice unlimited MCQs free, with detailed explanations.

 These cutoff ranges are approximate, based on 2023-2025 AIQ counseling data for general category.
 Cutoffs shift annually based on exam difficulty, total registrations, and seat availability.
 Use these as directional guidance, not precise thresholds.